MDes International Design Strategy

 However, admission will only take effect once the degree is obtained or the undergraduate credits have been validated.

-Applicants whose level we assess to be insufficient may be recommended to follow a semester or a full year in our 3rd Year of DN MADE / International Class before entering the master’s program.
+Applicants whose level we assess to be insufficient may be recommended to follow a semester or a full year in our 3rd Year of DN MADE / International Class before entering the master’s level degree program.

 Final admission will only take effect when the necessary visa is obtained, if applicable.